hallvagi/dl-explorer/_pages/about.md

 ---
 layout: page
-title: About Me
+title: About
 permalink: /about/
 ---

 Hi, I'm Hallvar.
-I’m really interested in deep learning and data science, and in this blog I'll try to explain the concepts and methods I'm currently working on.
-My main reason for blogging is that I believe writing is a very useful part of the learning process.
-Writing forces you to be honest about your limits of understanding and knowledge.
+I’m really interested in deep learning and data science, and in this blog I'll try to explain the concepts and methods I'm currently trying to wrap my head around on.

+This blog is built with Built with [fastpages](https://github.com/fastai/fastpages).